PipperL/SFTPGo_Prevent_Sleep/README.md

-> **Note**: After 2.6.3, the command option is disable by default in Event action list.
+> **Note**: After 2.6.3, the command option is disabled by default in Event action list.
+[Detail Info](https://github.com/drakkan/sftpgo/security/advisories/GHSA-49cc-xrjf-9qf7)
 >
 > You must enable it in the configuration file (ie. c:\ProgramData\SFTPGo\sftpgo.json).
 >